Fall on the Vineyard is a terrific time to take advantage of a myriad of activities

 own, register for the self-guided Kayak Quest Tour, available daily Mon.-Fri. until

-and much, much more.
-The Trustees of Reservations also offers a guided tour of Cape
+The Trustees of Reservations offer a guided tour of Cape

 Poge Lighthouse.
 Learn its history, climb the spiral staircase, and witness breathtaking